 Medicare has a number of different enrollment periods.
 Initial enrollment, general enrollment, open enrollment, and special enrollment all have unique rules and dates.

-In simple terms, Medicare is health insurance for seniors and Medicaid is health insurance for low-income individuals and families.
+Medicare is health insurance for seniors.
+Medicaid is health insurance for low-income individuals and families.

 All part D drug plans have four phases.
 These phases are the Deductible Period, Initial Coverage Period, Coverage Gap Period, and Catastrophic Coverage Period.